stepansushko1/WebJS_Homework2/README.md

 # WebJS_Homework2
-Homework 2 from Web Course
+The second JS task from Web Development Course